-- 4.5.2.
+- 4.5.1.
+An incomplete shall signify that a portion of required course work has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified, reasons and that there is still a possibility of earning credit.
+It shall be the student's responsibility to bring pertinent information to the instructor and to reach agreement on the means by which the remaining course requirements shall be satisfied.
+A final grade shall be assigned when the work agreed upon has been completed and evaluated.
+An incomplete shall be made up within one calendar year immediately following the end of the term in which it was assigned.
+This limitation shall prevail whether or not the student maintains continuous enrollment.
+Failure to complete the assigned work within one calendar year shall result in an incomplete being counted as equivalent to an F (or a NC) for grade point average and progress point computation. - 4.5.2.
 A candidate for graduation with the baccalaureate degree whose record carries a grade of incomplete shall be graduated provided he or she is otherwise eligible for graduation.
 However, the incomplete shall not be made up after the degree has been granted.
 In order to preclude graduation with the incomplete grade, a student shall be obliged to officially cancel the application for graduation. - 4.6.
 Satisfactory Progress Grade (SP): SP shall be used for courses that extend beyond one academic term.
 It shall indicate that work is in progress and has been evaluated and found to be satisfactory to date but that assignment of a precise grade awaits completion of additional work.
 Cumulative enrollment in units attempted shall not exceed the total number applicable to the student's educational objective.
 Work shall be completed within a stipulated time not to exceed one year; exception shall be granted for graduate degree theses for which the time may be up to two years but may not exceed the overall time limit for completion of all master's degree requirements.
 Extension of time limit shall receive prior authorization by the Associate Vice President for Faculty Advancement and Student Success (for undergraduate courses) or the Dean of the College of Graduate Studies (for graduate courses).